-Sofa Safety 101: Ensuring a Hazard-Free Choice for Your New Living Room Addition
+Sofa Safety 101: Ensuring a Hazard-Free Choice For Your New Living Room Addition

 Where is the fire safety label on a couch?